TiagoOlivoto/metan/README.md

 </tr>
 </tbody>
 </table>
-The results shown above are the means of the 1000 RMSPD estimates for each tested model and are presented from the most accurate model (smallest RSME value) to the least accurate model (highest RMSPD value).
+The results shown above are the means of the 1000 RMSPD estimates for each tested model and are presented from the most accurate model (smallest RMSPD value) to the least accurate model (highest RMSPD value).

 We can print the result from `RMSPDweat` in basically two distinct ways.
 First, printing the results in the R environment using `print(RMSPDweat)` (this is not a good idea since we probably will need work with these results).
 The second option is to export the results to an editable file, such as a .csv, or .xlsx file.
 We have R packages that facilitate this procedure.
 Let's do it.
 For example, to export the results to a .csv file, the command to be run is: `utils::write.csv(RMSPDweat, file = "myfile.csv")`.
 This command will create a .csv file called "myfile" in the R directory.
 To export the results to a .xlsx file, the package `xlsx` is needed.
 After properly installed, the command will be then `xlsx::write.xls(RMSPDweat, file = "myfile2.xlsx")`.